SeyeonLee/ObjectDetectionOnCommand/README.md

 cd odoc
 ```

 2. Download the [PASCAL VOC 2012 Training/Validation Data](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit).
-Unzip the folder and place it in the repo, at location `path/to/odoc/Images/train` and `path/to/odoc/Images/valid`.
+Unzip the folder and place it in the repo.
 	- __Linux__:
   	If you are using a Linux machine, you can refer to the website below.
   	https://www.pendrivelinux.com/how-to-open-a-tar-file-in-unix-or-linux/